kaiagaoqy/LidarDepth/README.md

 Place points in the real-world using the scene's depth data to visualize the shape of the physical environment.

+The old version is on the outer most folder
+The current version is [SceneDepthPointCloud](https://github.com/kaiagaoqy/LidarDepth/tree/main/SceneDepthPointCloud)

 ## Added Functionality
  - Basic operations (toggle scanning/sampling, toggle rgb, toggle points, clear/reset point buffer)
  - Save Scans as .ply files In ASCII or BINARY formats